Cyber safety guidelines

 - Don't expect privacy.
-In most countries, you have no expectation of privacy.
+In most countries, you do not expect privacy.
 Be alert at all times to this reality.

 - Turn off your devices.
-Power off devices, or at least put in airplane mode, when not in use.
+Power off devices or put them in airplane mode when not in use.

 - Keep electronics with you.
-Keep your devices close in airports, hotels, and restaurants.
+Keep your devices close to airports, hotels, and restaurants.
 Although hotel safes are an option, consider them unsecured.

 - Disable network protocols.
 Be sure to disable all unnecessary network protocols (e.g., WiFi, Bluetooth, infrared, etc.) that can be a gateway into your device.

 - Be aware of your surroundings.
 Other eyes can take information from you by looking at your devices.

 - Use a privacy screen.
 Consider buying and using a privacy screen on your laptop in public areas.